coolshare/CoolshareAngularPubSub/README.md

  	    where the second parameter of the "publish" method is "options" which contains the data you like to pass with the topic.

- 	b). publish from HTML (templates).
+ 	2). publish from HTML (templates).
 To publish a topic in HTML, you need to do the following:

  	    //declare the "Publisher" in ngModel